Distributed consensus-based observer design for target state estimation with bearing measurements: Numerical results

 \subsubsection{Distributed observer with $M=2$}

-To demonstrate the ISS properties of the proposed method, consider the observer with $M=2$, introduced in \autoref{section:numerical_results:target_with_constant_velocity}, used to estimate the position and velocity of a target moving with constant acceleration. \autoref{fig:constant_acceleration:M2} demonstrates that the position and velocity errors are bounded and converge to a ball around the origin, dependent on the target acceleration.
+To demonstrate the ISS properties of the proposed method, consider the observer with $M=2$, introduced in \autoref{section:numerical_results:target_with_constant_velocity}, used to estimate the position and velocity of a target moving with constant acceleration. \autoref{fig:constant_acceleration:M2} demonstrates that the position and velocity errors are bounded and converge to a ball around the origin, dependent on the target acceleration, which can be interpreted as the bounded input $\vect{u}\in \mathbb{R}^{3}$ of the system, when $M=2$.
 While the observer errors remain bounded, the convergence rate is slightly faster for $M=2$ than for $M=3$, highlighting that increasing the observer order to better match the target motion reduces the estimation error, but also decreases the convergence rate.
 This trade-off should be taken into consideration during the design phase, when selecting the observer order $M$.